 Representing Yourself in Family Law Proceedings

-It is common in the Family Court and in the Federal Circuit Court for parties to represent themselves during all or part of the proceedings.
+It is common in the Federal and Family COurt of Australia (FCFCA) for parties to represent themselves during all or part of the proceedings.
 A person may choose to self-represent because they cannot afford a lawyer and do not qualify for legal aid.
 They may also choose to do so because they want to save money and think they do not need a lawyer.
 This article outlines what you need to keep in mind if you are considering representing yourself in family law proceedings..

 Try to resolve the matter out of court

 If you are applying for parenting orders, the court will require parties to have tried to resolve their dispute through Family Dispute Resolution (FRD) before starting proceedings.
 Unless there is a specific and compelling reason why mediation is not suitable for you, you should invite the other party/ies to FDR and make a genuine attempt to reach a mutually satisfactory agreement before filing an application.

 If you have tried mediation and have been unable to resolve your situation, you should apply for orders by filing an application together with an affidavit and attach the section 60I certificate.
 If you believe mediation is unsuitable for your case (for example, because there has been serious violence by one of the parties), you must outline in your affidavit the reasons you say that the court should grant an exemption from Family Dispute Resolution.